 If any problems arise with the home past closing, consult your home inspection report before paying for repairs out of pocket.
 If you’ve received a home warranty as part of the sale (which is different from home insurance), it may cover some of these post-closing issues.

-Though a FSBO transaction might seem daunting, with research and preparation, potential buyers can successfully navigate the process.
+Though a FSBO transaction can be intimidating, with research and preparation, potential buyers can make the process go smoothly.
 Buying a house for sale by owner can offer significant savings and more room for price negotiation, as you bypass the real estate agent’s commission.

 However, it’s crucial to remain diligent and informed throughout the process.
 Understand the local market, conduct a thorough home inspection, and engage professionals like a real estate attorney or title companies for a smooth real estate transaction.
 The homebuying process may be a marathon rather than a sprint, but with patience and perseverance, you’ll cross the finish line to your new home.